 Photo of Eric Setterlund

-Eric Setterlund serves as partner in Bradley’s Healthcare practice group and co-chair of the Cybersecurity and Privacy practice group.
-He has extensive experience with matters related to healthcare privacy, security protections and regulatory compliance.
+Eric Setterlund serves as a co-chair of Bradley’s Cybersecurity and Privacy Practice Group.
+Eric has extensive experience with matters related to privacy, security protections and regulatory compliance.
 Prior to joining the firm, Eric served as chief privacy officer and privacy and data counsel for BlueCross BlueShield of Tennessee.
 He draws upon his real-world business and program management experience to provide his clients practical advice for complex regulatory and transactional matters.

 During the 2024 legislative session, the Colorado General Assembly passed Senate Bill 24-205, which is known as the Colorado Artificial Intelligence Act (CAIA).
 This law will take effect on February 1, 2026, and requires developers and deployers of a high-risk AI system to protect Colorado residents (“consumers”) from risks of algorithmic discrimination.
 Notably, the Act